-- Ford Prefect in The Hitch Hikers Guide To The Galaxy.
+- Ford Prefect in The Hitchhiker's Guide to the Galaxy, whose name came from his mistakenly thinking that cars were the dominant lifeform on Earth when he first arrived.
 Becomes a theme with the introduction of Hillman Hunter in And Another Thing....

 - Stephen Fry wrote a novel and realized only halfway through planning it that his idea was basically The Count of Monte Cristo.
 He made it an intentional Whole Plot Reference with Meaningful Names of one sort or another for the characters; Mercedes's counterpart is called Portia.